libsdl-org/SDL/docs/README-migration.md

 * SDL_JoystickNameForIndex() - replaced with SDL_GetJoystickInstanceName()
 * SDL_JoystickPathForIndex() - replaced with SDL_GetJoystickInstancePath()
 * SDL_NumJoysticks() - replaced with SDL_GetJoysticks()
+* SDL_VIRTUAL_JOYSTICK_DESC_VERSION - no longer needed, version info has been removed from SDL_VirtualJoystickDesc.

 The following symbols have been removed:
 * SDL_JOYBALLMOTION